lermana/nyc_dob_analysis/report.md

 - assumed primary date column: `issue_date`
 - de-null `issue_date`

-The Department of Buildings issues [ECB/OATH](https://www1.nyc.gov/site/buildings/business/environmental-control-board-violations.page) violations when a property is not in compliance with either New York City construction codes or zoning resolutions[<sup>\*</sup>](https://www.propertyshark.com/Real-Estate-Reports/2018/11/26/breaking-down-new-york-city-violations-hpd-dob-ecb/).
+The DoB issued [ECB/OATH](https://www1.nyc.gov/site/buildings/business/environmental-control-board-violations.page) violations when a property is not in compliance with either New York City construction codes or zoning resolutions[<sup>\*</sup>](https://www.propertyshark.com/Real-Estate-Reports/2018/11/26/breaking-down-new-york-city-violations-hpd-dob-ecb/).
 These violations are adjudicated by OATH and generally apply to offenses that are more harmful in nature than those covered by the more-administrative, non-ECB DoB violations.
 This dataset includes details of ECB violations going back to the 1990s.
 We dropped violations with null `issue_date` values, as this date field was core to our analysis and these values accounted for less than 0.005% of all values `issue_date`.

+Please note that, unless we explicitly state otherwise, all "violations" discussed are taken to be DoB-issued ECB violations.

 #### DoB Violations
 - [data](https://data.cityofnewyork.us/Housing-Development/DOB-Violations/3h2n-5cm9)
 - assumed primary date column: `issue_date`
 - de-null `issue_date`

-DoB Violations dataset provides the violations information that are less harmful than ECB violations.
-There are no penalty imposed or no need to go to court for adjudication.
-What deserve to mention is that some of violations, e.g. failure to file a Boiler or Elevator compliance filing with DoB, would be generated by computer periodically.
-This is part of the reason why there are many surprising spikes in figure 16.
+This dataset provides information on the DoB's own violations, which generally correspond to violations that are more administrative and less harmful than those covered by ECB violations.
+Some of these violations, e.g. those corresponding to make the proper Boiler or Elevator filing with DoB, might be periodically auto-generated, which explains some of the irregular temporality we saw in this data.

 [^](#table-of-contents)
 ## High-Level Trends

 For one, as many in real estate already know, there's a cyclical nature to construction activity in the city.
+This is common in high-capEx industries such as construction or oil extraction where getting to a revenue-producing product requires heavy upfront spending, leaving market partipants sensitive to long-term signals, due to their heavy exposure and lack of agility.
+These signals, however, may be both imperfect and followed by many a market participant.
+Crowding can lead to supply guts (price dips), pullbacks (price increases), and eventual reivestment (in pursuit of the higher prices).
 We saw large increases in permit applications and issuances in the years immediately preceding the Great Recession (mid-aughts), and we saw another large run up from 2009 to around 2016 or 2017.

 #### Figure 1
 - [data](#figure-1-data)
 ![ ](figures/percent_change_all.png  "percent_change_all")

-We also saw that, on the aggregate, complaints and violations seemed to track each other pretty well.
+We also saw that, on the aggregate, complaints and violations track each other pretty well.
 However, we saw that these two (complaints and violations) seem to lag behind permit applications and issuances by about two years.
-We look to be in the midst of a downswing in construction-related activity. (quantify the lag, and use this as the basis for price predictions later)

-What deserve to be mentioned is that there are more permits than applications for each year.
-Since a job application to DoB could potentially leads to different types of works, DoB would issue several work permits for one application.
+We look to be in the midst of a plataeuing, or maybe even the beginnings of a downswing, in permitting activity.
+It's worth mentioning that there are more permits than applications each year since a single application might cover more than one type of work at a given job, with each type potentially receiving its own permit from the DoB.

-Since around 2016, DoB started to put DoB NOW in use.
-[DoB NOW](https://www1.nyc.gov/site/buildings/industry/dob-now.page) is the Department of Building's self-service online tool that enables applicants to do all business with DoB online.
-We included the DoB NOW permits issuance here.
-However, we are limited in how we can make use of DoB NOW applications data, due to there (at the time of this writing) not being a date column in that data set.
-In this case, we estimated the total applications from 2017 to 2019 based on the applications-to-permits ratio in 2016.
-We assumed the rate to be constant in these three years for simplicity.
-The estimated numbers are showed in dotted line.
+As has already been noted the DoB has implemented a new system for applications and permitting known as [_DoB NOW_](https://www1.nyc.gov/site/buildings/industry/dob-now.page).
+This is the Department of Building's self-service online tool that enables applicants to do all business with the DoB online.
+We included the DoB NOW permits issuance here starting from 2017 (the number of permits issued through DoB NOW in 2016 was negligible).

+However, as has already been mentioned, we were limited in how we could make use of the DoB NOW applications data, due to there (at the time of this writing) not being a date column in that data set.
+As such, we estimated total annual applications from 2017 to 2019 based on applying the applications-to-permits ratio in 2016 to the number of permits issued in each of these subequent years.
+This method was chosen for the sake of simplicity.
+The estimated numbers are showed with a dotted line.

 #### Figure 2
 - [data](#figure-2-data)
 ![ ](figures/autocorrelations_all_yearly.png  "autocorrelations_all_yearly")

-Autocorrelation represents the relationship between a variable's current value and its past value.
-Figure 2 shows the autocorrelation in monthly changes in permits, complaints and violations.
-Autocorrelation of 1 indicates a perfect positive correlation and -1 shows a perfect negative correlation.
-In this research, we are interested in 30 months autocorrelations.
+Autocorrelation represents "the correlation of a signal with a delayed copy of itself," as per [Wikipedia](https://en.wikipedia.org/wiki/Autocorrelation).
+Figure 2 shows the autocorrelation in monthly percent changes in permits, complaints, and violations.
+As with [correlation](https://en.wikipedia.org/wiki/Correlation_and_dependence), an autocorrelation of 1 indicates a perfect and positive correlation, while an autocorrelation of -1 shows a perfect and negative correlation - an autocorrelation of 0 indicates a lack of correlation.
+We looked at the autocorrelations of lags / shifted values 1 through 30.

-The permits autocorrelations shows that there appears to be a strong relationship between permits issued in the current month and the same month in the previous year, since the autocorrelation of permits issuance at lag 12 reaches to 0.71.
-The autocorrelations in complaints also reached to the highest point 0.45 at lag 12, indicating similar relation as in permits.
-In violations, we are not able to identify this pattern as strong as it is in permits.
-The autocorrelation is 0.3 at lag 12 which could represent there is some auto-regression in violations.
+The permits data exhibited very strong autocorrelation at a lag of 12, i.e. between permits issued in the current month and in the same month in the previous year, reaching .71.
+We imagine that this is driven by auto-renewals.
+Autocorrelation in complaints also reached its highest point, 0.45, at lag 12 - this could be driven by auto-generated complaints, but we don't know.
+In violations, we again found the strongest autocorrelation, 0.3 at lag 12.

 [^](#table-of-contents)
 ## Applications and Permits